Tall Timber Short Lines

 Tall Timber Short Lines was a magazine dedicated to logging railroads and short line railroads, and was published by Oso Publications.
-The magazine was founded in 1993 with the title Timber Beast.
-It was read both by model railroaders and those into logging history and modeling.
+The magazine was founded in 1993 with the title Plan Finder for its first 8 issues, before changing its title.
+It was read both by model railroaders and those interested in logging history and modeling.
 It was headquartered first in Tacoma, Washington, and then in Hamilton, Montana.
-The magazine ended publication in August 2008.
+The magazine ended publication in August 2008 after 90 issues.

 All rights and assets were acquired by Narrow Gauge Modeling Co. in June 2019.